 Action Stage: The level of a rising stream at which local communities need to take some type of protective action to prepare for possible flooding.
 Action stage is determined by the National Weather Service and the local communities that may be affected by flooding.
 Action stage is sometimes used interchangeably with Bankfull Stage.
 See also Flood Stage.

 Bankfull Stage: The highest level a river can reach at a given location without overflowing the riverbanks or causing any significant damage.
 Bankfull Stage is determined by the National Weather Service and the local communities that may be affected by flooding.
 Bankfull Stage is sometimes used interchangeably with Action Stage.
 See also Flood Stage.

 Cubic feet per second (cfs): The rate at which water is flowing.
 One cfs is equal to about 450 gallons per minute.

 Conservation pool: The area of lakes Travis and Buchanan dedicated to water storage for municipal, domestic, industrial, agricultural and recreational purposes.
 The conservation pool of Lake Travis is the area below 681 feet above mean sea level (feet msl).
 It holds about 1,135,000 acre-feet of water.
 The conservation pool of Lake Buchanan is the area below 1,020 feet msl.
 It holds about 876,000 acre-feet of water.

 Constant level: Not a correct term when referring to any of the Highland Lakes.
 Lakes Buchanan and Travis fluctuate more than the other lakes, but they all change daily.
 Levels can change rapidly during floods.
-See also
+See also Pass-through lakes.

 Critical period: The time period in which the driest conditions occurred from a water supply perspective.
 The inflows during that period define the hydrology LCRA uses to calculate how much water the lower Colorado River system can supply.